MykhailoYer/emotion-analizer/README.md

-# Repository for final project
+# Emotion analizer using the Watson NLP library